cyverse-gis/suas-metadata/Calliope/README.md

 ExifTool:<br>
 https://www.sno.phy.queensu.ca/~phil/exiftool/<br>

-Please note that ExifTool must be accessible in your system $PATH environment variable.
+*Important:* ExifTool must be accessible in your system $PATH environment variable.
 You can check if you have successfully installed ExifTool by launching Calliope and going to the settings tab.
 If the text at the bottom reads `ExifTool Installation Status: Found` you are good to go.
 If the text at the bottom reads `ExifTool Installation Status: Not Found` follow the instructions at the bottom of the settings tab to install ExifTool on your system.
+If you attempt to import images without having ExifTool installed you will be prompted to install ExifTool first.

 #### Build from Source
 Clone the github repository into a directory: